gangajogur/VSCodeSnippetsComparison/README.md

 Dan Wahlin's extension has a few more snippets than John Papa.
 Also in a few cases, personally, DW's extension is preferred.

-This comparison came about when I saw the difference in the number of downloads between the two.
-DW(1790) compared to JP (24404).
+This comparison came about when I saw the difference in the number of downloads between them.
+1790 (DW) compared to 24404 (JP).

 ![Comparison of download numbers between DW's and JP's extension](Code Snippet Downloads.png "Comparison of download numbers between DW's and JP's extension")